 This is where an air purifier comes in, its job is to remove these pollutants and provide clean, fresh air for us to breathe.
 An air purifier can be a large whole-house unit or a smaller portable unit designed to clean the air in a room.

-To remove odors, consider a purifier with an active carbon filter + a HEPA filter, such as the Bissell Smart Purifier with HEPA and Carbon Filters for Large Rooms.
+To effectively eliminate odors, it is advantageous to choose an air purifier that features both an activated carbon filter and a HEPA filter.
+An exceptional example of such a product is the Bissell Smart Purifier with HEPA and Carbon Filters for Large Rooms.

-Or, step it up a notch and consider a medical-grade air purifier such as the IQAir HealthPro Plus – Medical-Grade Air Purifier with H13 HyperHEPA Filter for Particles, Gases, & Odors
+For an even superior purifying experience, consider a medical-grade air purifier like the IQAir HealthPro Plus – Medical-Grade Air Purifier with H13 HyperHEPA Filter for Particles, Gases, & Odors.

 What Should I Look For In An Air Purifier?